Ulli-Aech/Project_Data_Thieves/README.md

 ## Project Description

-The goal of our project is to analyse a potential correlation between endengerous mammal species and deforestation/ protected areas by country.
+The goal of our project was to analyse a potential correlation between endengerous mammal species and deforestation/ protected areas by country.
 We chose it based on group interests, application to reality and complexity of the subject.
+Our aim was to find data that could be applied to the understanding of a broad and relevant topic nowadays, as animal conversation.
+Therefore, with this project, we wanted to pursue the idea that data can be used in several positive applications and that "data for good" is a pertinent matter to be tackled these days.

 ## Questions & Hypotheses

-With this project, we created an hypotheses that our data analysis would postively correlate deforestation by country and amount of endangerous species.
+With this project, we created an hypotheses that our data analysis would postively correlate deforestation by country and amount of endangerous mammal species.

 Throughout the project, we focused on answering the following questions: